 Firstly, estimating the shadow economy is complex.
 The data used in this chart is based on a theoretical method to estimate the shadow economy but it remains an estimate.
 The authors Medina and Schneider conclude: “An internationally accepted definition of the shadow economy is missing.
 Such a definition is needed in order to make comparisons easier between countries and methods, and also to avoid a double counting problem.”
-In a separate study ,Prof. Schneider reached the conclusion that “cash has a minor influence on the shadow economy, crime and terrorism, but potentially a major influence on civil liberties.”
+In a separate study ,Prof. Schneider reached the conclusion that “Money in physical form such as banknotes and coins.
+More has a minor influence on the shadow economy, crime and terrorism, but potentially a major influence on civil liberties.”

 Secondly, let us not confuse correlation and causation.
 We can assume that some informal transactions are settled in cash to avoid leaving a trace for tax authorities.
 In other terms, a smaller shadow economy may lead to a higher use of card payments but the opposite is not true, as the Economist wrongly suggests.
 Increasing card usage does not shrink the shadow economy.
 The British Access to Cash Report concludes: “We don’t disagree with these points, and many in the UK agree: 36% believe that a cashless society would reduce crime.
 There are other considerations, though, such as people working legally in the cash economy: some window cleaners and gardeners operate below the tax threshold, and many feel the cost of card terminals is prohibitive.
 We also believe that crime will always find a way: for example, goods are bartered in prisons instead of cash.”